Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

 \subsection{Acknowledgments}

-We thank D. Abramovich, C. Faber, T. Graber, F. Janda, Y.-P. Lee, D. Maulik, A. Okounkov, A. Pixton, D. Ranganathan, and Y. Ruan for conversations over the years related to monodromy and degeneration in Gromov--Witten theory.
+We thank D.~Abramovich, A. Beauville, M.~Bousquet-M\'elou, J. Bryan, C.~Faber, T.~Graber, F.~Janda, Y.-P.~Lee, D.~Maulik, A.~Okounkov, A.~Pixton, D.~Ranganathan, and Y.~Ruan for conversations over the years related to monodromy and degeneration in Gromov--Witten theory.
 The last steps of the argument were completed at the {\em Helvetic Algebraic Geometry Seminar} hosted by A. Szenes at the University of Geneva in August 2021.

-H.A was supported by Fondation Math\'ematique Jacques Hadamard.
+H.A. was supported by Fondation Math\'ematique Jacques Hadamard.
 R.P. was supported by SNF-200020-182181, ERC-2017-AdG-786580-MACI, and SwissMAP.
+D.Z. was supported by ANR-18-CE40-0009 ENUMGEOM.
 This project has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No 786580).